EPScorp/idk-delta/README.md

 </p>
 <br/><br/>

-# ⚡What is movie-web?
+# ⚡What is idk-delta?

-movie-web is a web app for watching movies easily.
+idk-delta is a mirror to movie-web, a web app for watching movies easily.

 This service works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.